DataDog/documentation/content/en/monitors/case_management/_index.md

 ## Create or update a case

-You can create cases from several locations in Datadog:
+You can create or update cases from several locations in Datadog:
 - Monitors
 - Security signals
 - Error tracking